statiqdev/Website/input/guide/content-and-data/template-languages/markdown.md

 ﻿In Statiq Web and Statiq Docs, the Markdown engine is executed automatically for Markdown file types.
 In Statiq Framework you must use the `RenderMarkdown` module from the `Statiq.Markdown` package in your pipeline to render Markdown content.

+The `Statiq.Markdown` package uses [Markdig](https://github.com/xoofx/markdig) to process the Markdown, which is a CommonMark compliant Markdown process with additional features like support for GitHub Flavored Markdown fenced code blocks.

 # Settings

 The following settings are available for the `Statiq.Markdown` package: